 JTS will match fellowship offer upon admission, except in the case of those who are accepted to the certificate program in Jewish Ethics and Social Justice.
 These scholars will receive a reduced tuition of $700 per course for a total of $2,800 for completing the certificate program.
 Additional funding may be available as well.

 - MA in Jewish Education, The Davidson School

 - MA in Jewish Studies, The Keskt Graduate School

 - Doctor of Hebrew Literature, The Kekst Graduate School

-Spertus Institute will match scholarship funds for an MA program and provide up to $500 in matching funds for a certification program.
+Spertus Institute will match scholarship funds for an MA program not to exceed 50% of tuition and provide up to $500 in matching funds for a certification program.